mac-chaffee/mac-chaffee.github.io/README.md

 cd blog_jekyll
 bundle install

-cd ..
-npm install
 ```

 **Auto-recompile**

-Run `npm run dev` to watch for css changes, blog changes, and start the server.
+Run `./run dev` to watch for css changes, blog changes, and start the server.

 **Serving the website:**

 You can just open the index.html file, but then Chrome won't allow inlineSVG to work.
-To avoid this, run `python -m SimpleHTTPServer 8000` and access the site at `localhost:8000`.
+To avoid this, run `python3 -m http.server 8000` and access the site at `localhost:8000`.

-`npm run server` will do this for you.
+`./run server` will do this for you.

 **Re-compiling the stylesheets:**